Techno Dystopia? What is ChatGPT and should we be worried? ‘Greatest cheating tool ever invented’ Professor warns

-You’ve heard of Alexa or Siri but you may not have heard about ChatGPT, a new artificial intelligence tool that emulates human language which can be used to cover written tasks while avoiding plagiarism.
+You’ve heard of Alexa or Siri but may not have heard about ChatGPT, a new artificial intelligence tool that emulates human language which can produce essays while avoiding plagiarism.
 Christian Terwisch, a Wharton MBA professor, said that at its current sophistication it could receive a “B or a B-” in an operations management exam at the Ivy League MBA level (in other words, it’s advanced!)

-The Wall Street Journal even reported that leading professor Alex Lawrence warned that ChatGPT is “the greatest cheating tool ever invented” as it raises huge concerns for plagiarism.
-With such sophisticated software so readily available, experts are concerned about the outcomes of society outsourcing education and learning to artificial intelligence.
+The Wall Street Journal even reported that leading professor Alex Lawrence called it “the greatest cheating tool ever invented” as it raises huge concerns for plagiarism.
+With such sophisticated software so readily available to public consumers, experts are concerned about the outcomes of society outsourcing education and learning to artificial intelligence.

 Here’s what ChatGPT is, why schools are blocking it and if we should be worried about it?